avdol0521/live-breh/content/h4k2liv3/Task files/autoCrack.py.md

 - Tracks which `<hash,mode>` pairs have already been tested using `crack_log.json`.

-- Efficient: skips hashes already cracked or previously attempted with that mode.
+- Efficient: skips hashes already cracked or previously attempted with that mode or if theres a saved log for that hash for that specific mode in `crack_log.json`.

 - Clean, readable output and full summary of cracked hashes.